Mattress Assembly Instructions

 1. Empty each box.
 Identify all components: you should have a zippered casing and the correct number of latex pieces.
 For solid Queen or King layers, you’ll need a helper.

 3. You may notice a light “rubber” scent.
 If you are sensitive to scents, air out the layers in a well- ventilated space for a day or two before putting them into the casing.
+This is a temporary, natural smell of nature and will not harm you.

 1. Spread out the casing on the platform or foundation; the zipper-stop goes at the foot of the bed.